sparkfunX/Desktop-PickAndPlace-CHMT36VA/KiCad-Conversion/README.md

 You can get detailed usage information here : https://www.sparkfun.com/sparkx/blog/2591

+### Cut Tape Data
+Passed via the argument --cuttape_config_file

+The file describes the cut tapes installed on the PCB area of the machine.
+Keeping this data in a separate file allows to have multiple setups for multiple productions, (when the feeders are loaded with consistent and regular components)

+Using a rig, set the X/Y first points of the cut tapes by moving to it with the camera.
+The start points should move too much, if you use a dedicate rig.

+You can find a sample file in this repository : `cut_tape_sample.fods`.

+The names (Components in the file) are, like in the feeders spreadsheet, a concatenation of the partnumber and footprint.

 ### Basic usage
 Let's have a look at the most basic usage : a single PCB with components on the top side only.